19 ways of greeting guests for a warm hotel welcome

 How hotel technology can contribute to making a strong first impression

 Using hotel tech to improve the check-in process can go a long way.
-It’s all about speed and personalisation, and solutions and tools like the following can help hoteliers to ensure a positive first impression:
+It's all about speed and personalization, and solutions and tools like the following can help hoteliers ensure a positive first impression:

 Hotel upsell software like Oaky can help create a positive first impression.
 Thanks to pre-arrival emails with upsell deals and add-ons that are customised to your hotel's brand, your guests can discover your brand and your hotel values whenever is most convenient to them.